 Further sevenfold orders.
-Some years later John Doorly saw that the third degree in the "scientific translation of mortal mind", entitled "understanding", also gives a sevenfold sequence of ideas: "Wisdom, purity, spiritual understanding, spiritual power, love, health, holiness" (S. & H. 116:2).
-He could see that here again there was a definite, irresistible spiritual order leading any wise insight that breaks in on human thought up to its culmination at the point of holiness.
-Soon afterwards he could see that the Lord's Prayer, the Commandments and the Beatitudes also followed a sevenfold order.
-Eventually he realized that all these orders were only individual illustrations of a fundamental order - the Word of God as defined through the seven synonymous terms for God: Mind, Spirit, Soul, Principle, Life, Truth, Love (see S. & H. 465:10).
+Some years later John Doorly saw that a passage in Science and Health, the third degree in the "scientific translation of mortal mind" entitled "understanding," also gives a sevenfold sequence of ideas: "Wisdom, purity, spiritual understanding, spiritual power, love, health, holiness" (S&H 116:2).
+He could see that here again there was a definite, irresistible spiritual order that leads any "wise" insight that breaks in on human thought up to its culmination at the point of "holiness."
+Soon afterwards he could see that, in the Bible, the Lord's Prayer, the Commandments, and the Beatitudes also followed a sevenfold order.
+Eventually he realized that all these orders were only individual illustrations of a fundamental order-"the Word" of God as defined through the seven synonymous terms for God: Mind, Spirit, Soul, Principle, Life, Truth, Love (see S&H 465:10).

-With these discoveries it began to be realized that the one Being is more than the sum total of atomistic or isolated ideas, that "Principle is not to be found in fragmentary ideas" (S. & H. 302:1) and that "Truth is not fragmentary, disconnected, unsystematic" (Ret.93:11), but that ideas have definite place values within the whole system of Christian Science.
-From this point onward thought was led into divine orders, just as Jesus was "always leading them into the divine order" (Ret.91:19).
+With these discoveries it began to become clear that the one Being is more than the sum total of atomistic or isolated ideas, that "Principle is not to be found in fragmentary ideas" (S&H 302:1), and that "Truth is not fragmentary, disconnected, unsystematic" (Ret.
+93:11), but that ideas have definite place values within the whole system of Christian Science.
+From this point onward, thought was led into divine orders, just as Jesus was "always leading them into the divine order" (Ret.
+91:19).

-John Doorly now began to teach these ideas in his classes, association-meetings and lectures all over the world.
-But at the same time he became aware that though the Christian Science movement was outwardly growing it was lacking in spiritual growth.
-He realized that Christian Scientists just had a belief in Christian Science, as if it were another religion, and were not even aware that it was not scientific understanding.
-He knew that if we did not find what constitutes the Science of Christian Science the movement had no chance of surviving and fulfilling its destiny.
-So he felt that he should do something about it.
-He decided that the best thing he could do was to retire from the lectureship (which he did in 1928) and devote his time to a consecrated study of the textbook and to the healing work, combined with a deep desire to investigate more profoundly the scientific nature of Christian Science.
+John Doorly now began to teach these ideas in his classes, association-meetings, and lectures all over the world.
+But at the same time, he became aware that although the Christian Science movement was outwardly growing, it was lacking in true spiritual growth.
+He realized that Christian Scientists had "a belief" in Christian Science, as if it were another religion, and were not even aware that what they possessed was not scientific understanding.
+He knew that if we did not find out what constitutes the Science of Christian Science, the movement had no chance of surviving and fulfilling its destiny.
+So Doorly felt that he should do something about it.
+He decided that the best thing he could do was to retire from the lectureship (which he did in 1928) and devote himself to a consecrated study of the Textbook and to healing work, led by his deep desire to investigate more profoundly the scientific nature of Christian Science.